Field-level Reconstruction from Foreground-Contaminated 21-cm Maps: Field-level Inference with Effective Field Theory

 \subsection{Implementation of Gradient-Based Samplers}

-To enable computationally feasible field-level inference, we implement the EFT formalism using the Python library {\tt Jax}, which provides key features such as auto-differentiation, just-in-time (JIT) compilation, and GPU acceleration.
+To enable computationally feasible field-level inference, we implement the EFT formalism using the Python library {\tt Jax}\footnote{\href{http://github.com/jax-ml/jax}{http://github.com/jax-ml/jax}} \cite{jax2018github}, which provides key features such as auto-differentiation, just-in-time (JIT) compilation, and GPU acceleration.
 These capabilities allow us to efficiently evaluate the 21-cm field and its derivatives, which is key for gradient-based inference.
 With this implementation, we are able to compute one realization of the 21-cm field with a resolution of $128^3$ voxels in approximately $\mathcal{O}(100)$ milliseconds on a single NVIDIA A100 GPU.

 We then adopt the Microcanonical Langevin Monte Carlo (MCLMC) algorithm~\cite{Robnik:2022bzs,Robnik:2023pgt,Bayer:2023rmj} to sample both bias parameters and ICs simultaneously given the observed 21-cm field.
 Similar to the Hamiltonian Monte Carlo (HMC) algorithm, MCLMC is a gradient-based sampler that utilizes the gradient of the likelihood function to speed up the sampling process, but differs in the way it constructs the Hamiltonian.
 In HMC, we express the target distribution as: